Wuthering Heights: Contemporary reviews

-Early reviews of Wuthering Heights were mixed in their assessment.
+Early reviews of Wuthering Heights were mixed.
 Most critics recognised the power and imagination of the novel, but were baffled by the storyline, and objected to the savagery and selfishness of the characters.
 In 1847, when the background of an author was given great importance in literary criticism, many critics were intrigued by the authorship of the Bell novels.

 The Atlas review called it a "strange, inartistic story", but commented that every chapter seems to contain a "sort of rugged power."

 Graham's Lady Magazine wrote: "How a human being could have attempted such a book as the present without committing suicide before he had finished a dozen chapters, is a mystery.
 It is a compound of vulgar depravity and unnatural horrors".